-The physical wounds emphasized in this security clause (no.7 in the privilege of 1453) and others similar to it were described according to the categories used in the law of the land: (1) livid wounds (rany sine) usually resulting from blows; (2) severe wounds which deprive the victim of his ability to function normally or to work and earn money (e.g., loss of a finger, loss of teeth, blindness); (3) severe injury posing a danger to human life, e.g., a bloody wound.
-According to the above rule, which unequivocally confirmed royal jurisdiction over the Jews and prescribed the verification of the severity of harm to the Jew, a wounded Jew had a right to lodge a complaint against a Christian not only for injury but also for hair pulling which in land law was defined as an insult.
-Although it wasn’t mentioned in the privileges, we can learn from the remaining court documents and practices common in other courts following the law of the land, that the type of wound was usually established through a physical examination (obdukcja) of the victim.
-In case of a wounded Jew or a Christian wounded by a Jew, such an examination was usually carried out by the szkolnik.
-As with cases between Christians, the results of the examination were used as a basis to lodge a lawsuit, as part of the accepted pretrial evidential procedure, and as a primary factor in the choice of penalty.
+The physical wounds emphasized in this security clause (no.7 in the privilege of 1453) and others like it correspond to the categories stipulated by the law of the land: (1) livid wounds (rany sine), usually resulting from blows; (2) severe wounds depriving the victim of the ability to function normally or to work and earn a living (e.g. loss of a finger, loss of teeth, blindness); (3) severe injury posing a danger to human life, e.g. a bloody wound.
+According to this clause – which unequivocally affirmed royal jurisdiction over the Jews and turned to the victim to verify the severity of harm – a wounded Jew had the right to lodge a complaint against a Christian not only in case of injury, but also for hair pulling – which was recognized as an insult by the law of the land.
+Although it is not mentioned in the privileges, we know from surviving court documents, as well as common practices of other courts that followed the law of the land, that a physical examination (obdukcja) of the victim usually established what type of wound had been inflicted.
+In case of an injured Jew, or of a Christian assaulted by a Jew, such an examination was usually carried out by the szkolnik.
+As with cases between Christians, the results of the examination provided the basis for filing a lawsuit, were part of the accepted pretrial evidential procedure, and served as a primary factor in the choice of penalty.